KhoiBui16/Project_Traffic_Sign_Detection/README.md

 ## Object Detection Pipeline – 2 Phases

-Bài toán nhận diện biển báo giao thông được chia thành hai pha chính:
+The traffic sign recognition task is divided into two main phases:

+---

-### Phase 1: Classification (Phân loại đối tượng)
+### Phase 1: Classification

-- `Mục tiêu`: huấn luyện một mô hình phân loại có khả năng nhận dạng các loại biển báo giao thông từ ảnh đã được cắt sẵn.
-- Các bước thực hiện:
+- `Goal`: Train a classification model capable of recognizing different types of traffic signs from pre-cropped images.

+#### Steps:
-  - Trích xuất ảnh đối tượng từ file annotation (dựa trên bounding boxes).
+- Extract object images from annotation files (based on bounding boxes).

-  - Tiền xử lý ảnh: chuyển grayscale, resize về 32×32.
+- Preprocess images: convert to grayscale and resize to 32×32.

-  - Trích xuất đặc trưng HOG (Histogram of Oriented Gradients).
+- Extract HOG (Histogram of Oriented Gradients) features.

-  - Mã hóa nhãn bằng LabelEncoder.

-  - Huấn luyện mô hình phân loại SVM với kernel RBF.

-  - Đánh giá độ chính xác trên tập validation và test.

-`Output` của Phase 1 là một mô hình phân loại SVM có khả năng phân biệt các loại biển báo giao thông.
+- Encode labels using `LabelEncoder`.
+- Train an SVM classifier with an RBF kernel.
+- Evaluate model accuracy on both validation and test datasets.

+> 📌 **Output**: A trained SVM classifier capable of distinguishing between multiple types of traffic signs.

+---

-### Phase 2: Localization & Evaluation (Xác định vị trí & đánh giá)
+### Phase 2: Localization & Evaluation
-- `Mục tiêu`: tìm vị trí xuất hiện của biển báo trong ảnh gốc và đánh giá độ chính xác của hệ thống.
-- Các bước thực hiện:

-  - Áp dụng image pyramid để tạo ảnh đa tỉ lệ.

-  - Duyệt ảnh bằng sliding window với các kích thước cửa sổ khác nhau.

-  - Với mỗi cửa sổ: trích xuất đặc trưng HOG và phân loại bằng SVM đã huấn luyện.

-  - Giữ lại các cửa sổ có xác suất phân loại cao (trên ngưỡng).

-  - Áp dụng NMS (Non-Maximum Suppression) để loại bỏ các bounding box chồng lắp.
+- `Goal`: Detect the location of traffic signs in the original images and evaluate detection accuracy.

+#### Steps:
+- Apply an image pyramid to generate multi-scale image versions.
+- Use a sliding window to scan each scale with different window sizes.
+- For each window:
+  - Extract HOG features.
+  - Classify using the pre-trained SVM model.
+- Keep windows with classification confidence above a threshold.
+- Apply Non-Maximum Suppression (NMS) to remove redundant overlapping bounding boxes.
+- Compare predictions with ground truth using IoU (Intersection over Union).
-  - So sánh với ground-truth bằng chỉ số IoU và đánh giá AP (Average Precision) cho từng lớp, tính mAP (mean AP) toàn bộ.
+- Compute AP (Average Precision) per class and overall mAP (mean Average Precision).

-- `Output` Kết quả được trực quan hóa bằng hình ảnh và lưu vào thư mục output_test.
+> 📌 **Output**: Detection results visualized and saved in the `output_test` directory.